GetStream/stream-chat-swift/docusaurus/docs/iOS/components/reactions.md

 Components.default.reactionPickerBubbleView = CustomChatReactionPickerBubbleView.self
 ```

 In the example above we changed the color of the bubble to black.
-For this we had not only to change the background to black, but also the border color and the tail images.
+For this, we had not only to change the background to black but also the border color and the tail images.
 We also changed the corner radius of the bubble since in the next step we will make the bubble vertical instead of horizontal.

 ### ChatReactionPickerReactionsView

-This component is resposinble to layout the list of reactions.
-By default the reactions are rendered in a horizontal stack, exactly like the message reaction view.
+This component is responsible to render the list of reactions.
+By default, the reactions are rendered in a horizontal stack, exactly like the message reaction view.

 Let's do the same change we did with the message reaction view, and change the stack to be vertical aligned:
 ```swift